AUSAXS/AUSAXS/README.md

 # Design philosophy

 # Todo
+*	[ ] Replace all unsigned integers in tight loop conditions.
+Using signed integers allows for more efficient code, since they are assumed to never overflow.
 * 	[ ] Form factors: Make OH2 the default.
 It's fairly close to argon anyway, and more accurately models the solvent.
 * 	[ ] Method names: Change all references to 'protein' to 'molecule' to be consistent with the new class name changes.
 * 	[ ] AtomCollection: Consider separating the io functionality from the atom storage, and then changing Body to only store raw atom data.
 We are almost never interested in saving the header/footer from input files anyway.